By: Gary J. Young, President & CEO

 Excess capital has a cost.
 Let’s assume you had to eliminate $1 million of excess capital.
 To balance that transaction, you would also eliminate $1 million in assets which would be investments.
 Let’s assume that the investments had an average yield of 1.5%.
 After taxes, that would be approximately 1.0%.
 Based on this example, the return on equity of the $1 million of excess capital is 1.0%.
 We must agree that 1.0% is unacceptable.
 Well, it is unacceptable unless that is your return for opportunity capital or insurance capital as described above.

-Another example of the cost of excess capital can be seen in the table above.
+Another example of the cost of excess capital can be seen here.
 There are four banks with a 1% ROA.
 However, the equity/asset ratio at each is different, ranging from an 8.0% leverage ratio to a 12.0% leverage ratio.
 By dividing the ROA by the leverage ratio, you get the ROE.
 By multiplying the ROE by an assumed PE, you get the multiple of book.
 In this example, the bank with an 8.0% leverage ratio has a value of $30 million while the bank with a 12.0% leverage ratio has a value of $20 million.
 This is a simplified example that provides information on the cost of excess capital.

 The Right Amount